OAI/learn.openapis.org/specification/security.md

 This method of referencing Security Scheme objects is valid for all types.
 The array shown as the value of `defaultApiKey` above is populated for OAuth Flow and OpenID Connect objects, which have some additional features that are discussed below.
 An empty array is provided in all other cases.

-> Please note that correctly resolving Security Requirements may be impacted when merging multiple OpenAPI documents.
+> Please note that correctly resolving Security Requirements may be impacted when combining multiple OpenAPI documents.
 You should check your tooling provider's method before assuming a specific resolution approach.

 ## HTTP Authentication